A Lagrangian Perspective on the Growth of Midlatitude Storms: The Lagrangian response to baroclinicity

-A linear model for the relationship of GT and LGR with EGR is fitted (Fig.~\ref{fig:prop_corr}b,c,f,g solid, the coefficients for cyclones and anticyclones are given in Tab.~S1 and Tab.~S2, respectively) to extrapolate how the increase in LGR and decrease in GT affects the MS at high baroclinicity regimes.
-The constant coefficient for LGR is very small, which fits our expectation that no baroclinicity will result in no growth.
-The main difference in the coefficients between cyclones and anticyclones is that the linear coefficient for the LGR is about four times larger for cyclones.
+The observed LGR and GT trends indicate that the increase in MI at most BC values can be attributed to the increase in LGR, while the decline at high BC is driven by the decrease in GT.
+To quantify the inherent nonlinearity arising from the competing effects of LGR and GT, a linear model is applied to relate LGR and GT to BC (Fig.~\ref{fig:prop_corr}b,c,e,f solid, the coefficients for cyclones and anticyclones are given in Tab.~S1 and Tab.~S2, respectively).
+The constant coefficients for LGR are small (for the range of BC relevant to Earth), which fits our expectation that no baroclinicity will result in no growth.
+The main difference in the coefficients between cyclones and anticyclones is that the linear coefficient for the LGR is about three times larger for cyclones.
 In contrast, the fitted coefficients for the GT are remarkably similar.

-Using the fitted coefficients, the MS is approximated as the multiplication of the two curves, which results in a parabola (Fig.~\ref{fig:prop_corr}d and \ref{fig:prop_corr}h for cyclones and anticyclones, respectively).
-The resulting estimate for MS is given by:
+Using the fitted coefficients, the MI is approximated as the multiplication of the two curves, which results in a parabola.
+The resulting estimate for MI is given by:

-where the constant term of the LGR is neglected because it is small.
-The units of the linear coefficient is $10^{15}\text{J}\text{m}^{-1}\text{day}$ and of the second order coefficient is $10^{15}\text{J}\text{m}^{-1}\text{day}^{2}$.
-From a physical point of view, the first term can be interpreted as the linear increase in MS due to the increase in LGR, while the second term can be interpreted as the nonlinear decrease in MS due to the decrease in GT.
-For low and medium values of EGR (0.5~day$^{-1}$), the linear term contributes about eight times more than the nonlinear term, while for high EGR (2~day$^{-1}$), it contributes only about two times more.
+where the constant term is neglected because it is small.
+The units of the linear and quadratic coefficients are hPa$\cdot$day and hPa$\cdot$day$^2$, respectively.
+The first term can be interpreted as the linear increase in MI due to the increase in LGR, while the second term can be interpreted as the nonlinear decrease in MI due to the decrease in GT.
+For low and medium values of BC (1~day$^{-1}$), the linear term contributes about nine times more than the nonlinear term, while for high BC (2.5~day$^{-1}$), it contributes only about three times more.
 This demonstrates why the linear approximation works well for most values of baroclinicity relevant to Earth's climate, but breaks down for high baroclinicity values.